sctaltrd/adm4p.py/README.md

 tlc.tlc_BringItUp()
 ```
 In the example above, the test assembly exports a public method of the class same way PythonNet's ClrLoader does - using "DllExport" attribute from NXPorts.

+NOTE: By introducing this wrapper, we are not trying to replace PythonNet with ADM4P branding.
+The scope of adm4p module is limited to configure the default AppDomain and is not expected to expand.
+PythonNet is given a full credit for the great solution provided to a community.

 ## .Net considerations